rainbow494/arch-1/doc/en-us/how-disqus-went-realtime-with-165k-messages-per-second-and-l.markdown

 ## Stats

-*   <span>Current:</span>
+*       Current:

-    *   <span>3 million websites use Disqus as their commenting system</span>
+    *       3 million websites use Disqus as their commenting system

-    *   <span>Half a billion people engaged in conversations every month</span>
+    *       Half a billion people engaged in conversations every month

-    *   <span>20 million comments every month</span>
+    *       20 million comments every month

-*   <span>As of ~March 2013:</span>
+*       As of ~March 2013:

-    *   <span>A billion unique visitors a month.</span>
+    *       A billion unique visitors a month.

-    *   <span>18 Engineers</span>
+    *       18 Engineers

-## <span>Platform</span>
+##     Platform

-*   <span>Python (Disqus is a service and is written in Python and other languages)</span>
+*       Python (Disqus is a service and is written in Python and other languages)

-*   <span>Django</span>
+*       Django

-*   [<span>Thoonk Redis Queue</span>](http://blog.thoonk.com/) <span>- a queue library on top of redis.</span>
+*   [    Thoonk Redis Queue    ](http://blog.thoonk.com/)     - a queue library on top of redis.

-*   <span>Nginx</span> [<span>Push Stream Module</span>](http://wiki.nginx.org/HttpPushStreamModule) <span>- A pure stream http push technology for your Nginx setup.
-Comet made easy and really scalable.</span>
+*       Nginx     [    Push Stream Module    ](http://wiki.nginx.org/HttpPushStreamModule)     - A pure stream http push technology for your Nginx setup.
+Comet made easy and really scalable.

-*   [<span>Gevent</span>](http://www.gevent.org/) <span>- coroutine-based Python networking library that uses greenlet to provide a high-level synchronous API on top of the libev event loop.</span>
+*   [    Gevent    ](http://www.gevent.org/)     - coroutine-based Python networking library that uses greenlet to provide a high-level synchronous API on top of the libev event loop.

-*   <span>Long Polling using EventSource (in the browser)</span>
+*       Long Polling using EventSource (in the browser)

-*   [<span>Sentry</span>](https://github.com/getsentry/sentry) <span>- a realtime, platform-agnostic error logging and aggregation platform.</span>
+*   [    Sentry    ](https://github.com/getsentry/sentry)     - a realtime, platform-agnostic error logging and aggregation platform.

-*   [<span>Scales</span>](https://github.com/Cue/scales) <span>- tracks server state and statistics, allowing you to see what your server is doing.</span>
+*   [    Scales    ](https://github.com/Cue/scales)     - tracks server state and statistics, allowing you to see what your server is doing.

-*   <span>Runs on raw metal, not EC2\.</span>
+*       Runs on raw metal, not EC2\.

-## <span>Architecture</span>
+##     Architecture

-*   <span>Motivation for realtime:</span>
+*       Motivation for realtime:

-    *   <span>**Engagement**</span><span>.
+    *       **Engagement**        .
 Realtime distribution of comments encourages users to stay on a page longer.
-More people comment after realtime than they did before.</span>
+More people comment after realtime than they did before.

-    *   <span>**Sell/trade data**</span><span>.
-Create a fire-hose product out of the global comment stream.</span>
+    *       **Sell/trade data**        .
+Create a fire-hose product out of the global comment stream.

-*   <span>Old realtime system:</span>
+*       Old realtime system:

-    *   <span>The Disqus app, written in Django, would post to memcache on many keys: forum:id, thread:id, user:id, post:id.
+    *       The Disqus app, written in Django, would post to memcache on many keys: forum:id, thread:id, user:id, post:id.
 Maybe someone in the future might find it interesting.
-Since pub/sub is cheap to do, this allows for later innovation.</span>
+Since pub/sub is cheap to do, this allows for later innovation.

-    *   <span>Front-end client would poll the memcache key every couple of seconds.</span>
+    *       Front-end client would poll the memcache key every couple of seconds.

-    *   <span>Client would display any new comments.</span>
+    *       Client would display any new comments.

-    *   <span>Problem: did not scale at all.
-Only 10% of the network could use the product at one time.</span>
+    *       Problem: did not scale at all.
+Only 10% of the network could use the product at one time.

-*   <span>First solution approach:</span>
+*       First solution approach:

-    *   <span>New Posts -> Disqus -> redis</span> [<span>pub/sub</span>](http://redis.io/topics/pubsub) <span>-></span> [<span>Flask</span>](http://en.wikipedia.org/wiki/Flask_(web_framework)) <span>(a web framework) Front End cluster <- HAProxy <- clients.</span>
+    *       New Posts -> Disqus -> redis     [    pub/sub    ](http://redis.io/topics/pubsub)     ->     [    Flask    ](http://en.wikipedia.org/wiki/Flask_(web_framework))     (a web framework) Front End cluster <- HAProxy <- clients.

-    *   <span>Clients would connect to HAProxy.
-HAProxy was used to handle millions of connections.</span>
+    *       Clients would connect to HAProxy.
+HAProxy was used to handle millions of connections.

-    *   <span>Problem: rapidly ran out of CPU on flask machines because they were doing redundant work.
-If two subscribers were listening to the same thread the message would be formatted twice.</span>
+    *       Problem: rapidly ran out of CPU on flask machines because they were doing redundant work.
+If two subscribers were listening to the same thread the message would be formatted twice.

-*   <span>Second approach:</span>
+*       Second approach:

-    *   <span>A backend server was created to do the dedupe formatting work. </span>
+    *       A backend server was created to do the dedupe formatting work.

-    *   <span>So  the new flow: New Posts -> Disqus -> redis queue -> “python glue” Gevent formatting server (2 servers for redundancy) -> redis pub/sub (6 servers) -> Flask FE (front end) Cluster (14 big servers) <- HA Proxy (5 servers) <- clients</span>
+    *       So  the new flow: New Posts -> Disqus -> redis queue -> “python glue” Gevent formatting server (2 servers for redundancy) -> redis pub/sub (6 servers) -> Flask FE (front end) Cluster (14 big servers) <- HA Proxy (5 servers) <- clients

-    *   <span>This worked well.
+    *       This worked well.
 Except as it scaled out it was using more and more servers, especially the Flask cluster.
-The redis pub/sub cluster was also growing quickly.</span>
+The redis pub/sub cluster was also growing quickly.

-## <span>Third and winning approach:</span>
+##     Third and winning approach:

-*   <span>Uses a</span> [<span>pipelined architecture</span>](http://www.cs.sjsu.edu/~pearce/modules/patterns/distArch/pipeline.htm) <span>where messages pass from queue to queue while being acted upon by filters.</span>
+*       Uses a     [    pipelined architecture    ](http://www.cs.sjsu.edu/~pearce/modules/patterns/distArch/pipeline.htm)     where messages pass from queue to queue while being acted upon by filters.

-*   <span>Switched to nginx + push stream module.
-This replaced redis pub/sub, flask servers and the HAProxy cluster.</span>
+*       Switched to nginx + push stream module.
+This replaced redis pub/sub, flask servers and the HAProxy cluster.

-*   <span>New flow looks like: New Posts -> Disqus -> redis queue ->  “python glue” Gevent formatting server (2 servers) -> http post -> nginx pub endpoint -> nginx + push stream module (5 servers) <- clients</span>
+*       New flow looks like: New Posts -> Disqus -> redis queue ->  “python glue” Gevent formatting server (2 servers) -> http post -> nginx pub endpoint -> nginx + push stream module (5 servers) <- clients

-*   <span>Only the pub/sub of redis was being used and the nginx push stream module supported the same functionality.</span>
+*       Only the pub/sub of redis was being used and the nginx push stream module supported the same functionality.

-*   <span>5 push stream servers were required because of network memory limitations in the kernel.
+*       5 push stream servers were required because of network memory limitations in the kernel.
 It’s a socket allocation problem, that is having lots of sockets open.
-Otherwise could run on 3 servers, including redundancy.</span>
+Otherwise could run on 3 servers, including redundancy.

-*   <span>The Disqus part of the flow is a Django web app that uses post_save and post_delete hooks to put stuff onto a thoonk queue.
-These hooks are very useful for generating notifications for realtime data.</span>
+*       The Disqus part of the flow is a Django web app that uses post_save and post_delete hooks to put stuff onto a thoonk queue.
+These hooks are very useful for generating notifications for realtime data.

-*   <span>Thoonk is a queue library on top of redis.</span>
+*       Thoonk is a queue library on top of redis.

-    *   <span>They already had thoonk so used it instead of spinning up a HA cluster of RabbitMQ machines.
-Ended up really liking it.</span>
+    *       They already had thoonk so used it instead of spinning up a HA cluster of RabbitMQ machines.
+Ended up really liking it.

-    *   <span>Thoonk is Implemented as a state machine so it’s easy to see what jobs are claimed or not claimed, etc. Makes cleanup after a failure easy.</span>
+    *       Thoonk is Implemented as a state machine so it’s easy to see what jobs are claimed or not claimed, etc. Makes cleanup after a failure easy.

-    *   <span>Since the queue is stored in redis using zsets, range queries can be performed on the queue.
-Useful to implement end-to-end acks because you can ask which messages have been processed yet, for example, and take appropriate action.</span>
+    *       Since the queue is stored in redis using zsets, range queries can be performed on the queue.
+Useful to implement end-to-end acks because you can ask which messages have been processed yet, for example, and take appropriate action.

-*   <span>The python glue program.</span>
+*       The python glue program.

-    *   <span>Listens to the thoonk queue.</span>
+    *       Listens to the thoonk queue.

-    *   <span>Performs all of the formatting and computation for clients.
-Includes cleaning and formatting data.</span>
+    *       Performs all of the formatting and computation for clients.
+Includes cleaning and formatting data.

-    *   <span>Originally did formatting in the flask cluster, but that took too much CPU.</span>
+    *       Originally did formatting in the flask cluster, but that took too much CPU.

-    *   <span>Found that gzipping individual messages was not a win because there wasn’t enough redundancy in a message to generate sufficient savings from compression.</span>
+    *       Found that gzipping individual messages was not a win because there wasn’t enough redundancy in a message to generate sufficient savings from compression.

-    *   <span>Gevent runs really fast for an IO bound system like this.</span>
+    *       Gevent runs really fast for an IO bound system like this.

-    *   <span>A watchdog makes sure a</span> [<span>greenlet</span>](https://pypi.python.org/pypi/greenlet) <span>was always running, which is to say work is always being performed.
-A greenlet is micro-thread with no implicit scheduling:</span> [<span>coroutines</span>](http://en.wikipedia.org/wiki/Coroutine)<span>.</span>
+    *       A watchdog makes sure a     [    greenlet    ](https://pypi.python.org/pypi/greenlet)     was always running, which is to say work is always being performed.
+A greenlet is micro-thread with no implicit scheduling:     [    coroutines    ](http://en.wikipedia.org/wiki/Coroutine)    .

-    *   <span>A monitor watches for lots of failures and then raises an alert when observed.</span>
+    *       A monitor watches for lots of failures and then raises an alert when observed.

-*   <span>Pipelined architectures.</span>
+*       Pipelined architectures.

-    *   <span>The python glue program is structured as a data pipeline, there are stages the data must go through: parsing, computation, publish it to another place.
-These are run in a greenlet.</span>
+    *       The python glue program is structured as a data pipeline, there are stages the data must go through: parsing, computation, publish it to another place.
+These are run in a greenlet.

-    *   [<span>Mixins</span>](http://stackoverflow.com/questions/533631/what-is-a-mixin-and-why-are-they-useful) <span>were used to implement stage functionality: JSONParserMixin,  AnnomizeDataMixin, SuperSecureEncryptDataMixin, HTTPPublisher, FilePublisher.</span>
+    *   [    Mixins    ](http://stackoverflow.com/questions/533631/what-is-a-mixin-and-why-are-they-useful)     were used to implement stage functionality: JSONParserMixin,  AnnomizeDataMixin, SuperSecureEncryptDataMixin, HTTPPublisher, FilePublisher.

-    *   <span>The idea is to compose pipelines.
-A message would come off of thoonk and run through a pipeline: JSONAnnonHTTPPipeline, JSONSecureHTTPPipeline, JSONAnnonFilePipeline.</span>
+    *       The idea is to compose pipelines.
+A message would come off of thoonk and run through a pipeline: JSONAnnonHTTPPipeline, JSONSecureHTTPPipeline, JSONAnnonFilePipeline.

-    *   <span>Pipelines can share most of their functionality, yet still be specialized.
+    *       Pipelines can share most of their functionality, yet still be specialized.
 Great when bringing up a new feature you can make a new pipeline stage, make a new pipeline, and have the old pipeline run side by side with the new pipeline.
-Old and new features happily coexist.</span>
+Old and new features happily coexist.

-    *   <span>Tests are also composable within a pipeline.
-To run tests just insert a filter/module/mixin in the pipeline and the tests will get run.</span>
+    *       Tests are also composable within a pipeline.
+To run tests just insert a filter/module/mixin in the pipeline and the tests will get run.

-    *   <span>Easy to reason about.
+    *       Easy to reason about.
 Each mixin is easy to understand.
 It does one thing.
-New engineers on a project have a much easier time groking a system designed this way.</span>
+New engineers on a project have a much easier time groking a system designed this way.

-*   <span>Nginx Push Stream</span>
+*       Nginx Push Stream

-    *   <span>Handles pub/sub aspect and web serving aspect of a system.
-And does both well.</span>
+    *       Handles pub/sub aspect and web serving aspect of a system.
+And does both well.

-    *   <span>Recently hit two million concurrent users with 5 servers.
-Hit peaks of ~950K subscribers per machine and 40 MBytes/second per machine with the CPU usage under 15%.</span>
+    *       Recently hit two million concurrent users with 5 servers.
+Hit peaks of ~950K subscribers per machine and 40 MBytes/second per machine with the CPU usage under 15%.

-    *   <span>Continually write data to sockets to test of a socket is still open.
-If not it is cleaned up to make room for the next connection.</span>
+    *       Continually write data to sockets to test of a socket is still open.
+If not it is cleaned up to make room for the next connection.

-    *   <span>Configuration is a publish endpoint and a subscribe endpoint and how to map data between them.</span>
+    *       Configuration is a publish endpoint and a subscribe endpoint and how to map data between them.

-    *   <span>Good monitoring built-in and accessible over a push stream status endpoint.</span>
+    *       Good monitoring built-in and accessible over a push stream status endpoint.

-    *   <span>A memory leak in the module requires rolling restarts throughout the day, especially when there are a couple of hundred thousand concurrent connections per process.
-The browser will know quickly when it has been disconnected so it will restart and reconnect.</span>
+    *       A memory leak in the module requires rolling restarts throughout the day, especially when there are a couple of hundred thousand concurrent connections per process.
+The browser will know quickly when it has been disconnected so it will restart and reconnect.

-*   <span>Long(er) Polling</span>
+*       Long(er) Polling

-    *   <span>This is on the browser/JavaScript client side of things.</span>
+    *       This is on the browser/JavaScript client side of things.

-    *   <span>Currently using WebSockets because they are fast, but are moving to EventSource because it’s built into the browser and the browser handles everything.
-Just register for the message type and give it a callback handler.</span>
+    *       Currently using WebSockets because they are fast, but are moving to EventSource because it’s built into the browser and the browser handles everything.
+Just register for the message type and give it a callback handler.

-## <span>Testing</span>
+##     Testing

-*   <span>Darktime testing.
+*       Darktime testing.
 Disqus is installed on millions of websites so need test with millions of concurrent connections.
-Use existing network to load test rather than create a faux setup in EC2\.</span>
+Use existing network to load test rather than create a faux setup in EC2\.

-*   <span>Instrumented clients to say only 10% of users or exactly this website should flow through the new system, for example.</span>
+*       Instrumented clients to say only 10% of users or exactly this website should flow through the new system, for example.

-*   <span>Darkesttime.
+*       Darkesttime.
 Something important in the world is happening and a couple of websites are getting mega traffic.
 So they took all traffic and sent it through a single pub/sub key in the system.
-This helped identify a lot of hot spots in the code.</span>
+This helped identify a lot of hot spots in the code.

-## <span>Measure</span>
+##     Measure

-*   <span>Measure all the things.
+*       Measure all the things.
 In a pipelined system you just measure input and output of every stage so you can reconcile your data with other systems like HAProxy.
-Without measurement data there’s no way to drill down and find out who is wrong.</span>
+Without measurement data there’s no way to drill down and find out who is wrong.

-*   <span>Express metrics as +1 and -1 if you can.
-(I didn’t really understand this one)</span>
+*       Express metrics as +1 and -1 if you can.
+(I didn’t really understand this one)

-*   <span>Sentry helps find where problems are in code.</span>
+*       Sentry helps find where problems are in code.

-*   <span>Measurements make it easy to create pretty graphs.</span>
+*       Measurements make it easy to create pretty graphs.

-*   <span>When the Pope was selected and the white smoke was seen traffic peaked 245 MB per second, 6 TB of data was transferred that day, and peak CPU was 12%.</span>
+*       When the Pope was selected and the white smoke was seen traffic peaked 245 MB per second, 6 TB of data was transferred that day, and peak CPU was 12%.

-## <span>Lessons Learned</span>
+##     Lessons Learned

 *   **Do work once**.
 In a large fanout architecture, do work in one place and then send it out to all the consumers.
 Don’t repeat work for each consumer.